-18. If you had an appeal backlog please report the percentage of appeals that make up the backlog out of the total number of appeals received by your agency in Fiscal Year 2023.
+- 17. If your agency's appeal backlog increased during Fiscal Year 2024, please explain why and describe the causes that contributed to your agency not being able to reduce its backlog.
+When doing so, please also indicate if any of the following were contributing factors: - An increase in the number of incoming appeals - A loss of staff - An increase in the complexity of the requests received (if possible, please provide examples or briefly describe the types of complex requests contributing to your backlog increase) - Litigation - Any other reasons please briefly describe or provide examples when possible Not Applicable. - 18.
+If you had an appeal backlog please report the percentage of appeals that make up the backlog out of the total number of appeals received by your agency in Fiscal Year 2024.
 Please use the following calculation based on data from your Annual FOIA Report: (backlogged appeals from Section XII.A) divided by (appeals received from Section VI.A) x 100.
 This number can be greater than 100%.
-If your agency did not receive any appeals in Fiscal Year 2023 and/or has no appeal backlog, please answer with "N/A."
+If your agency did not receive any appeals in Fiscal Year 2024 and/or has no appeal backlog, please answer with "N/A."

-70.58% which is a decrease of 40.53 percentage points from last year.
-As noted, the appeals that are backlogged often involve complex issues and, in some cases, a high volume of records.
-While the agency generally endeavors to resolve appeals through settlement, some of the agency's backlogged appeals will require resolution by the full Commission.
+92.85%.
+It should be noted that the appeals that are backlogged often involve complex issues and, in some cases, a high volume of records.
+While the agency generally endeavors to resolve appeals through settlement, some of the agency's backlogged will require resolution by the full Commission.